bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 went to the place that had the highest rating – Marianne's Ice Cream.
 This rating thing actually works – we found a true local gem.

-I dropped off Nils in Fremont and drove the Dumbarton bridge, with a quick stop for in-n-out.
+The clock was ticking though, and my 24h car rental was due in a few hours, so before noon we left Santa Cruz and rushed to Fremont (where Nils lives), with a quick stop for In-N-Out.

-Then I rushed to return the car at SFO (needlessly so, as I later learned.
-The timer starts when I actually pick up the car, not since the time I selected when making a reservation on Booking.com)
+As I later learned, we didn't have to rush so hard – The timer starts when I actually pick up the car, not since the time I selected when making a reservation on Booking.com.

 > **Mistake made**
 >